 Income Breakdown: First Three Years as a LIC Mahila Career Agent

-The combination of the monthly stipend and commissions from policy sales results in a lucrative income stream for Mahila career agents.
+The combination of the monthly stipend and commissions from policy sales results in a lucrative income stream for Mahila Career Agent.
 Let’s take a closer look at the potential income during the first three years.

 First Year Income